How to Make Hibiscus Iced Tea

 Is hibiscus tea better hot or cold?

 This is great just about any way you serve it.
-You can sweeten it up and serve it cold for a refreshing drink on a warm summer day, or warm the tea in a mug for a cozy cup of comfort.
+I always think of it as a summer drink best served over ice.
+However, it’s also delicious if you warm the tea in a mug for a cozy cup of comfort.

 Is hibiscus tea sweet?